ARIJITGU/todo-list/README.md

-this is simple spring framework demo program
+this is simple spring framework demo program.